Shedding light on the truth

 In accordance with the Vidocq Society’s security protocol, all requests by law enforcement for assistance must be made through the Vidocq Society Case Managers.
 Similarly, all responses by the Society’s members must also be channeled through the Case Managers.

-This applies both to the Vidocq Society members working on a particular case as well as to individual members who have volunteered their forensic skills relevant to the case.
+This applies both to the Vidocq Society members assisting on a particular case as well as to individual members who have volunteered their forensic skills relevant to the case.
 All Vidocq Society members sign an ethics statement each year setting forth, among other things, the requirement for strict confidentiality regarding our work.
 In addition, all written responses will contain a prescribed caveat cautioning that information contained in the document or report is privileged and confidential and furnished solely for the use of the detective and/or investigator in connection with his/her case.

 The Society provides an additional layer of security by employing a simplified protocol for transmitting case documents by both members and law enforcement.
 This protocol enables the Society to securely store and share sensitive case material and members’ analyses and recommendations.
 The protocol is managed by the Vidocq Society’s Chief Information Security Officer (CISO) and its use is mandatory when transmitting sensitive information related to case management.